simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

   }

-The workstation.yaml file will include settings for all the workstations.
-An example yaml file:
+The ``workstation.yaml`` file will include settings for all the workstations.

+The following example includes the settings for NFS mounted home directories.
+See  :ref:`Exporting Home Directories` for more information.

 .. code-block:: yaml